GoneInactive/LightByte/README.md

 # LightByte
-Light weight version of TradeByte built entirely in Rust.
+Lightweight version of TradeByte built entirely in Rust.
 The crypto trading framework for python developers.

 # Features
 1. Rest & Websocket APIs